kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 Couple important tasks here:

-1. Checking if a text node is within "formatted" context (i.e. a child of "white-space: pre-*" node), in which case its contents should concatenated as is; otherwise collapse all whitespaces to 1.
+1. Checking if a text node is within "formatted" context (i.e. a child of "white-space: pre-*" node), in which case its contents should be concatenated as is; otherwise collapse all whitespaces to 1.

 2. Checking if a node is block-styled ("block", "list-item", "table", etc.), in which case it has to be surrounded by newlines; otherwise, it's inline and its contents are output as is.